What I'm all about

 At a 115 lbs.
 Bear is Head of Security and lives up to his name.
 He is constantly on guard with help from T-Bone.
 He patrols not only the shop but also the chicken coops and our product delivery system.

 Moose is the newest member of the "Shop Team".
 He was born January 17 2020 and is from the same breeder as T-Bone.
-Bear and T-Bone are teaching him how to be a LGD as well as a valued member of the security team.
+Moose weighs about 135lb and although he is a goofball, Bear and T-Bone have taught him well about how to be an LGD as well as a valued member of the security team.